 Folding travel scooters

-If you want something to go on pavements around town, or you want something you can transport in a car, then a pavement scooter can be a good choice.
+If you want something to go on pavements around town, then a pavement scooter is a good choice.
 Legally, these are Class 2 scooters with a maximum speed of 4mph.
 They are permitted for pavement use only and can only go on the road only where there is no pavement, or just to cross the road.

 Key features of Class 2 pavement mobility scooters: